Sorry, you need to enable JavaScript to visit this website.

 5.2 Health-related data

-Data concerning your health are sensitive personal data and we apply a higher level of protection to them.
-In particular, we ensure they are only used when strictly necessary and that access to them is kept to a minimum.
+Your health data are sensitive personal data and we apply a higher level of protection to them.
+In particular, we ensure that we only use them when strictly necessary and keep access to them to a minimum.

-• Persons involved in a loss or other event requiring our intervention (such as health professionals, other insurers, relatives of the person concerned);
+• Additional information necessary for handling your claim or assistance request, provided by persons involved in a claim or any other event requiring our intervention (such as healthcare professionals, other insurers, of your relatives);

 6. With whom do we share your personal data?